Dynamical models for the Sculptor dwarf spheroidal in a Lambda CDM universe: Results

 The region in the $(V_{max}, r_{max})$ plane in which 90\% of the subhalos in the ``Aquarius'' $\Lambda$CDM simulations of \cite{Springel:2008cc} lie is shown by the thin lines in Figure~\ref{fig:vmaxrmax_joint}.
 The thick lines show the 68\% and 90\% contours of two-dimensional joint posterior probability distributions of $V_{max}$ and $r_{max}$ derived from our fits to the B08 data.
-That these contours overlap with the theoretically predicted region demonstrates that the kinematics of the populations in Sculptor are fully consistent with expectations in a $\Lambda$CDM universe.
-The range of $V_{max}$ allowed by our fits $\sim (20-35)$~km/s, is significantly wider range than the range estimated in previous analyses~\citep{BoylanKolchin:2011de}.
+These contours overlap well with the theoretically predicted region, demonstrating that the kinematics of the populations in Sculptor are fully consistent with expectations in a $\Lambda$CDM universe.
+The range of $V_{max}$ allowed by our fits, $\sim (20-35)$~km/s, is significantly wider than the range estimated in some previous analyses~\citep{BoylanKolchin:2011de}.

+To compare the quality of our NFW fits to that obtained for a cored potential, Figure~\ref{fig:burk_all} presents results from a joint analysis of the two populations using a Burkert profile.
+In this case, we also have 20 parameters, but we replace $(\rho_s, r_s)$ by $(\rho_b, r_b)$.
+The best-fit $V_{max}-r_{max}$ values in this figure are almost identical to those found in the NFW case, but the constraints are considerably tighter, reflecting the much more sharply defined characteristic scale of the cored potential.
+The total $\chi^2$ for the best fit is $39.3$ in the Burkert case which is slightly but not significantly smaller than the value of 40.2 which we found for the best-fitting NFW potential.